MokubaAttack/scripts_anima/mokuba_colab_anima/readme.md

 - base_safe : str
   It is the checkpoint file.
 - loras : str list
   It is the name list of the lora file excluding extension.
 If there is not that file in the working folder, you must input the absolute path.
+LyCORIS is supported too.
 - lora_weights : float list
   It is the lora's weight list.
 - prompt : str